 Poeir Jets Pvt.
 Ltd Unveils First Heavy lift Hybrid drones with 3D Printed Parts

-In early this year, Poeir Jets a brand promoted by M/s Poeir Jets Pvt Ltd, an R&D subsidiary of Intech DMLS, one of India’s largest service providers of metal 3D printing unveiled the country’s first Heavy lift Hybrid drones at Aero India 2019.
+In early this year, Poeir Jets a brand promoted by M/s Poeir Jets Pvt Ltd, an R&D subsidiary of Intech Additive Solutions, one of India’s largest service providers of metal 3D printing, unveiled the country’s first Heavy lift Hybrid drones at Aero India 2019.
 The launch was aimed at establishing the company as an industry leader in providing propulsion solutions to UAS (Unmanned Aircraft Systems).

 The Heavy-lift Drones are fundamentally unmanned aircrafts with fully customizable payload options that make them suitable for a wide variety of professional applications, from Law Enforcement to Search and Rescue Operations.
 The company developed the following models of heavy-lift drones: